+- Like SLY, EEM continues to underperform and failed to hold its breakout.

-- EEM continues to underperform.
-However, as noted last week, QE4 has pushed EEM sharply higher over the last week. - While the spurt higher did break above resistance, it failed to hold last week as the US Dollar rallied. - EEM is back to extreme overbought.
-So be patient on adding a position until we confirm if the breakout holds.. - We are looking to add a trading position on a pullback that holds support. - As we noted last week, PAY ATTENTION to the Dollar (Last chart).
-If the dollar is beginning a new leg higher, EEM and EFA will fail. - Short-Term Positioning: Bearish - Last Week: No position - o This Week: No position - Stop-loss violated at \$41 - Long-Term Positioning: Neutral
+- With the "buy signal" extremely extended, the set up to add exposure here is not warranted.
+Watch the US Dollar for clues to EEM's direction.

+- As we noted last week, PAY ATTENTION to the Dollar (Last chart).
+If the dollar is beginning a new leg higher, EEM and EFA will fail.

+- Short-Term Positioning: Bearish

+- Last Week: No position

+- This Week: No position

+- Stop-loss violated at \$41

+- Long-Term Positioning: Neutral